Shadow-Blaxe-123/2048-game/README.md

 ### Uncompleted

-* Add random generator for 2 & 4 tile when site loads
+* Add random generator for 2 & 4 tile when site loads.
 * Make the rsetBoard FUnction on the store generate the board with two random tiles instead of setting them all two zeros.
+* Make the moving function in both UI and the board state 2D array.
+* Add merging Function.
 * More to Come ...

 ## Everything I learned